The Wildcat Was a Strong Opponent to the Zero

 Perhaps Grumman also should have gone forward with the R-2000 engine improvement to the Wildcat.
 The Wildcat’s weight would increase significantly, due to the folding wings and other changes, and more power would have helped.
 The Hellcat would not start to join the fleet until February 1943.
 But even without the more powerful engine, the Wildcat was good enough to battle the Zero and other Japanese warplanes.

 The Wildcat was the U.S. fighter at Wake Island and Coral Sea.
 It was also the primary U.S. fighter at the Battle of Midway.
-(Some land-based Brewster Buffalo fighters also fought at Midway, but suffered very heavy losses without inflicting damage on the Japanese.)
+(Land-based Brewster Buffalo fighters also fought at Midway, and suffered heavy losses in combat with Zeros.
+After the battle, the U.S. withdrew the Buffalo from combat units and used it for training.)

 The U.S. scored a great victory over Japan at Midway in June 1942, sinking four large aircraft carriers and a heavy cruiser.
 This set the stage for the U.S. to go on the offensive, which started in August 1942 with the Guadalcanal campaign.
 Japan was constructing a forward airbase on the island, which posed a threat to the sea lanes between the U.S. and Australia.
 The U.S. invaded Guadalcanal, quickly captured the airbase and named it Henderson Field.
 Guadalcanal would provide the U.S. with a stepping stone up the Solomon Islands chain.
 But first, the U.S. faced a long struggle for Guadalcanal, which Japan unsuccessfully attempted to recapture.
 Both sides suffered significant casualties in the fight for the island, but the Japanese casualties, including many skilled aviators, were far more serious.